-Work for this component should also include evidence of study and exploration of the practice of oth related practitioners who inform the candidate's own work.
+Work for this component should also include evidence of study and exploration of the practice of other related practitioners who inform the candidate's own work.
 The candidate's work should display an understanding of cultural and historical contexts in which the work of others is created.

-www.PapaCambridge.com The Centre will assess both the supporting portfolio and the final outcome together for each candidate and award a single mark out of 100.
+The teacher will assess both the supporting portfolio and the final outcome together for each candidate and award a single mark out of 100.
 This will then be externally moderated by Cambridge.
 Centres will provide a breakdown of the five assessment objectives on the Individual Candidate Record Card.